RPSGT Handbook

 The RPSGT examination is developed and administered in accordance with the 1999 “Standards for Educational and Psychological Testing” (American Education Research Association, American Psychological Association, and National Council on Measurement in Education) as well as the 1978 “Uniform Guidelines on Employee Selection Procedures” (Equal Employment Opportunity Commission, et al).

-The RPSGT exam is computer based and consists of 175 multiple choice items.
-The test presents each item with four response alternatives (a, b, c and d).
+The RPSGT exam is computer-based and consists of 175 multiple choice items.
+The test presents each item with four response alternatives (a, b, c, and d).
 Credit is granted for selection of the single best response.
-There is no penalty for guessing and candidates are encouraged to choose a response for each item.
+There is no penalty for guessing, and candidates are encouraged to choose a response for each item.
 Candidates have 180 minutes to complete the test.

 The RPSGT application is available at www.brpt.org.
-You may also apply entirely online by using our Self Service Portal.
+You may also apply entirely online by using our Self- Service Portal.
 Applicants should submit the application and required documents to BRPT for review and approval as soon as they have a target date in mind to take the examination.
-The earlier the application is received the better the chance of obtaining the preferred exam date, time and location.
+The earlier the application is received, the better the chance of obtaining the preferred exam date, time, and location.

 The exam is offered on an on-demand basis.
 This means that once approved, candidates may schedule an exam on any available date and time within their eligibility window.
-The eligibility window begins on the date of payment for the exam and ends on the expiration date of the candidate’s Basic Cardiac Life Support (BCLS) certificate (or equivalent for international candidates) or one year from the date of exam approval, whichever occurs first.
-Failure to sit for your exam within the eligibility window you are granted will result in your exam fee being absorbed.
+The eligibility window begins on the date of payment for the exam and ends on the expiration date of the candidate’s Basic Life Support (BLS) certificate (or equivalent for international candidates) or one year from the date of exam approval, whichever occurs first.
+Failure to sit for your exam within the eligibility window you are granted will result in your exam fee being forfeited.
 In order to obtain another authorization, you will need to start the application process all over again.

 Exam results are available on the computer screen immediately upon completion of the test.
-A detailed score report indicating which Domain you should focus your studies on for your next exam attempt will be is available upon departure from the testing center.
+A detailed score report indicating which Domain you should focus your studies on for your next exam attempt will be available upon departure from the testing center.
 BRPT does not provide these exam results or score report information over the phone.

 Pearson Vue Professional Testing Centers

 The RPSGT examination is administered by Pearson VUE, BRPT’s testing partner.
 The BRPT retains Pearson VUE to provide testing centers and services in both the US and internationally.
-Pearson VUE testing centers incorporate state-of-the-art security, computer-based-testing (CBT) and professionally designed testing environments.
+Pearson VUE testing centers incorporate state-of-the-art security, computer-based-testing (CBT), and professionally designed testing environments.
 The most current listing of test center locations is available at www.Pearson VUE.com/brpt, along with a virtual tour of a Pearson VUE professional testing center.

 NCCA Accreditation